ismasan/ismaelcelis.com/content/posts/4-railway-oriented-ruby-middleware.md

 ## Middleware

 Middleware is a bit of code that wraps around each step in the pipeline, adding functionality to it.
-See [Rack](https://github.com/rack/rack?tab=readme-ov-file#available-middleware-shipped-with-rack) for a classic example.
+See [Rack](https://github.com/rack/rack?tab=readme-ov-file#available-middleware-shipped-with-rack) for a well-known use case.

 As an example, I want to add middleware that adds `context[:halted_step]` to the `Result` instance, so that we know exactly what step halted the pipeline.

-As a started implementation, I'll tweak `Pipeline#step` to wrap all registered steps with a middleware that adds the `halted_step` to the result context if the step halts the pipeline.
+As a starter implementation, I'll tweak `Pipeline#step` to wrap all registered steps with a middleware that adds the `halted_step` to the result context if the step halts the pipeline.

 ```ruby
 class Pipeline